tendermint/liquidity/CONTRIBUTING.md

 Please follow standard github best practices:

-- fork the repo
+- Fork the repository
-- branch from the tip of develop
+- Make sure your `branch` is from the tip of `develop`
-- make some commits
+- Make some commits
-- submit a pull request to develop
+- Submit a pull request to `develop`

+Rule of thumb:

+- Run tests and make sure there is no issue
+- Review code coverage report
+- Review if there is any linting issue

-See the open issues for things we need help with!
+See the [open issues](https://github.com/tendermint/liquidity/issues) for things we need help with!